New Rochelle High School: The Fund for Educational Excellence

-The Fund for Educational Excellence is a private foundation formed to address the dramatic increase in the cost of public education by supporting aspects of the public educational system that fall outside the normal operating budget.
-The Fund was established in 1998 in a cooperative effort by the Superintendent of Schools, members of the Board of Education and community leaders to preserve the New Rochelle tradition of excellence in education.
-Most notably, the Fund has sponsored several benefit concerts featuring NRHS students at major performance venues including Carnegie Hall and Avery Fisher Hall of Lincoln Center.
+The private foundation The Fund for Educational Excellence was formed to address the dramatic increase in the cost of public education by supporting aspects of the public education system that fall outside the normal operating budget.
+The fund was established in 1998 by the Superintendent of Schools, members of the Board of Education and community leaders.
+The fund has sponsored several benefit concerts featuring NRHS students at major performance venues including Carnegie Hall and Avery Fisher Hall at the Lincoln Center.

 The Museum of Arts and Culture

-The Museum of Arts and Culture is an on-site museum offering exhibits and programs focused on the fine arts, history, literature and science and technology.
+The on-site Museum of Arts and Culture offers exhibits and programs focused on the fine arts, history, literature, science and technology.
 The museum opened in 2006 and is the only Regents-chartered museum in a school in the state of New York.

 Co and extra-curricular activities

 The school has a considerable number of clubs including: